kevslinger/Ravenclaw-toolkit/README.md

 * Harry Potter and the Half-Blood Prince.pdf
 * Harry Potter and the Deathly Hallows.pdf

 Once you do that, you're ready to run our program!
 (For now, assume python experience).
 Open up your terminal and run `python HP_book_splitter.py`.
-Your results will be waiting in the `HP` folder!
+Your results will be waiting in the `Books` folder!